ChingYenShih/AMIGOS/README.md

 ## File Description
 ```
 config.py        - parameters used in other files
 main.py          - read the features from features.csv, train the classifier, do the cross-validation
 mde.py           - util of extracting Dispersion Entropy (DE)
 mmse.py          - util of extracting Multivariate Multi-Scale Entropy (MMSE)
 mpe.py           - util of extracting Multivariate Permutation Entropy (MPE)
 mse.py           - util of extracting Multi-Scale Entropy (MSE)
 preprocess.py    - extract basic features from EEG, ECG, GSR
 sep.py           - concatenate two features file into one files (have to modify manually to meet your purpose)
 utils.py         - several functions using in other files
 tune.py          - used to find the best parameters
+requirements.txt - the required packages
 ```